MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/WVD-manage.md

 ### Operations compliance

 Patching and scaling are key elements of the on-going operational management of a Windows Virtual Desktop environment.
-The operators may sit in a number of different teams, depending on your desired operations approach.
+The operators may sit in many different teams, depending on your desired operations approach.

 To maintain operations compliance, an operator will monitor usage, resize assets to balance performance and cost, and patch the underlying systems to minimize risk and configuration drift.

-Each of these are tasks that central IT organizations tend to deliver as part of the operations baseline for Infrastructure-as-a-Service (IaaS).
+Central IT organizations tend to deliver these tasks as part of the operations baseline for infrastructure-as-a-Service (IaaS).

 The following guides provide best practices for implementing management capabilities for Windows Virtual Desktop environments: